-3 Gyrokinetic ballooning theory
+3. Gyrokinetic ballooning theory

-In Ref.
-[28], a general derivation of (local) gyrokinetic ballooning theory for modes with large toroidal mode number, N, is provided in certain limits (the derivation is self-contained except for the derivation of the linear gyrokinetic equation, which is given in Ref.
-[37]).
-As explored in Ref.
-[38], an effective strong pressure gradient limit is taken, and drift resonances do not play a role.
-This means that the kinetic effects can be written in a simpler form: adiabatic response for the electrons and gyrofluid response for the passing ions.
+In reference [29], a general derivation of (local) gyrokinetic ballooning theory for modes with large toroidal mode number, N, is provided in certain limits (the derivation is self-contained except for the derivation of the linear gyrokinetic equation, which is given in reference [38]).
+As explored in reference [17], an effective strong pressure gradient limit is taken, and drift resonances do not play a role.
+This means that the kinetic effects can be written in a simpler form: the high- β ordering described in reference [17].
 There is a slightly more complicated correction involving trapped electrons, but this is generally small.
 Therefore good agreement is expected between numerical gyrokinetic analysis and this simple analytic theory in the large ρ^ limit for high N modes.
 For low N modes, the global profile effects cannot be ignored, and a more complete theory is needed.